Esmail-ibraheem/nanograd/README.md

 to download a pre-trained model, write this: `litgpt download --repo_id microsoft/phi-2`

 ### 3- Prepare your data
-this command will create a folder called "custom_texts" has 2 text file, you can replace the text files, with your own dataset:
+this command will create a folder called "custom_texts" which has 2 text files, you can replace the text files, with your dataset:
 ```
 # 2) Pretain the model
 litgpt pretrain \